Order until 13:00 CET and we will ship today! One-day delivery across EU and UK

 Both need sharp observation.
 In cyber, it’s spotting an unusual login pattern at 3 a.m.
 In physical sweeps, it’s noticing a new "air freshener” in the corner of a meeting room that wasn’t there last week.

-Both demand persistence.
-A quick glance won’t reveal a sophisticated hack or a cleverly disguised bug.
-Threat actors rely on complacency; security experts fight it with thoroughness.
+In the end, persistence is the key across the board.
+A quick glance won’t pick up a sophisticated hack or a cleverly disguised bug.
+Threat actors rely on complacency; security experts fight it by being thorough.

 The Real-World Cost of Neglecting the Physical Front: Missed Counter Surveillance Techniques